Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Introduction

 Typically one takes $\sigma_m = m^{-\beta}$, where $\beta \in (0,1)$.
 This problem arises in a number of applications~\cite{Dobrushin:58,JeCaLi:10,CaJiTr:05,KHH+:05}.
 The Gaussian case in particular is well-studied~\cite{Ingster:97,DonohoJin:04,CaJeJi:11}.
 For instance it is established in~\cite{Ingster:97,DonohoJin:04} that, in the case $\P_0^{(m)} \sim N(0,1)$ and $\P_1^{(m)} \sim N(\lambda_m,1)$ with $\lambda_m = \sqrt{2 r \log m}$, a test with vanishing error probability exists if and only if $r$ exceeds an explicitly known {\em detection boundary} $r^*(\beta)$.

-In this paper, we establish a connection between sparse signal detection and the reconstruction of phylogenies from multiple genes or loci under a population-genetic model known as the multispecies coalescent~\cite{RannalaYang:03}.
+In this paper, we establish a connection between sparse signal detection and the reconstruction of phylogenies from multiple genes or loci under the multispecies coalescent, a standard population-genetic model~\cite{RannalaYang:03}.
 The latter problem is of great practical interest in computational evolutionary biology and is currently the subject of intense study.
 See e.g.~\cite{LYK+:09,DegnanRosenberg:09,ALP:+:12,Nakhleh:13} for surveys.
-There is in particular a growing body of theoretical results~\cite{DegnanRosenberg:06,DeDGiBr+:09,DeGiorgioDegnan:10,MosselRoch:10a,LiYuPe:10,AlDeRh:11,Roch:13,DaNoRo:14,RochSteel:14,RochWarnow:15}, although much remains to be understood.
-The problem is also closely related to another very active area of research, the reconstruction of demographic history in population genetics.
-See e.g.~\cite{MyFePa:08,BhaskarSong:14,KMR+:15} for some recent theoretical results.
+The problem is also related to the reconstruction of demographic history in population genetics~\cite{MyFePa:08,BhaskarSong:14,KMR+:15}.

-By taking advantage of the connection to sparse signal detection, we derive a detection boundary for the multilocus phylogeny estimation problem and use it to characterize the trade-off between the number of genes needed to accurately reconstruct a phylogeny and the quality of the signal that can be extracted from each separate gene.
-Our results apply to an important class of reconstruction methods known as distance-based methods.
+By taking advantage of the connection to sparse signal detection, we derive a ``detection boundary'' for the multilocus phylogeny problem and use it to characterize the trade-off between the number of genes needed to accurately reconstruct a phylogeny and the quality of the signal that can be extracted from each separate gene.
+Our results apply to distance-based methods, an important class of reconstruction methods.
 Before stating our results more formally, we begin with some background.
-See e.g.~\cite{SempleSteel:03} for a general introduction to mathematical phylogenetics.
+See e.g.~\cite{SempleSteel:03} for a more general introduction to mathematical phylogenetics.

 \paragraph{Species tree estimation} An evolutionary tree, or phylogeny, is a graphical representation of the evolutionary relationships between a group of species.
 Each leaf in the tree corresponds to a current species while internal vertices indicate past speciation events.
 In the classical phylogeny estimation problem, one sequences a {\em single} common gene (or other {\em locus} such as pseudogenes, introns, etc.) from a representative individual of each species of interest.
 One then seeks to reconstruct the phylogeny by comparing the genes across species.
-The basic principle is simple: because mutations accumulate over time during evolution, more distantly related species tend to have more differences between their genes.
+The basic principle is simple: because mutations accumulate over time during evolution, more distantly related species tend to exhibit more differences between their genes.

 Formally, phylogeny estimation boils down to {\em learning the structure of a latent tree graphical model from i.i.d.~samples at the leaves}.
 Let $T = (V,E,L,r)$ be a rooted leaf-labelled binary tree, with $n$ leaves denoted by $L = \{1,\ldots,n\}$ and a root denoted by $r$.
 In the Jukes-Cantor model~\cite{JukesCantor:69}, one of the simplest Markovian models of molecular evolution, we associate to each edge $e \in E$ a mutation probability